dpogorzelski/speedrun/README.md

 ## Configuration

-Using certain flags repeteadly can be annoying, it's possible to persist their behavior via config file.
-Default config file is located at `~/.speedrun/config.toml` and can be re-initialized to it's default form via `speedrun init`.
+Instead of supplying certain flags repeatedly you can persist their behavior in the config file.
+Default config file is located at `~/.speedrun/config.toml` and default settings can be fetched via `speedrun init --print`.

+#### Run portal as a systemd unit

+#### Use self signed certificates during testing

 ## Contributing